microsoft/aerial_wildlife_detection/readme.md

 OK, maybe not <i>everything</i>, but it is two things in one: <i>a tool for manually annotating images</i> and <i>a tool for training and running deep detectors</i>.
 Those two things are coupled in an <i>active learning loop</i>: the human annotates a few images, the system trains a model, that model is used to make predictions and to select more images for the human to annotate, etc.

 More generally, AIde is a modular Web framework for labeling image datasets with AI assistance.
-AIde is configurable for a variety of tasks, but it is particularly intended for acclerating wildlife surveys that use aerial images.
+The AIde is configurable for a variety of tasks, but it is particularly intended for accelerating wildlife surveys that use aerial images.

-AIde is primarily developed by [Benjamin Kellenberger](https://www.wur.nl/en/Persons/Benjamin-BA-Benjamin-Kellenberger-MSc.htm), supported by the [Microsoft AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth) program.
+The AIde is primarily developed by [Benjamin Kellenberger](https://www.wur.nl/en/Persons/Benjamin-BA-Benjamin-Kellenberger-MSc.htm), supported by the [Microsoft AI for Earth](https://www.microsoft.com/en-us/ai/ai-for-earth) program.

 ![AIde overview](doc/figures/AIde_animal_hero_1100.jpg)